 1. Allow customers to bring in their positive review posting for a discount – reward repeat customers for sharing their experiences online

-2. Have picture contests on social media outlets that customers can upload pictures from their recent visits – seeing is believing after all
+2. Have picture contests on social media outlets where customers can upload pictures from their recent visits – seeing is believing after all

 3. Record testimonials from customers with a Flipcam – or ask for permission to reprint nice emails your customers send you – and post them to your company website, Facebook Page, or Google Places account

-Encouraging positive input through the power of online reviews will not only generate good PR for your company, but it will also allow you to take your brand identity back by validating your customers for sharing their satisfaction.
+Encouraging positive input through the power of online reviews will not only generate good PR for your company but will also allow you to take your brand identity back by validating your customers for sharing their satisfaction.